NicolasHug/Surprise/index.md

 [guidelines](https://github.com/NicolasHug/Surprise/blob/master/CONTRIBUTING.md))
 and send pull requests!

-To contact us, send us a [tweet](https://twitter.com/Surpriselib) or mail us at contact at nicolas-hug dot com.
 For any bug or issue, please use the GitHub [project page](https://github.com/NicolasHug/Surprise).